How Do Vehicles Roll Over and What Causes Them?

 Examples can include:

-• A defective hitch on a semi-truck, which causes the truck to jackknife and throws off the balance of the vehicle, leading to a rollover.
+• A defective hitch on a semi-truck, causing the truck to jackknife, throwing the vehicle balance, and leading to a rollover.

 While these are the common categories rollover accidents fall into, there are several other ways these accidents can happen.